backinfile/STS_ShoujoKageki/README_EN.md

-Added a new character Aijo Karen, and related cards, relics, and potions.
+Added a new character Aijo Karen, including 75 cards, 13 relics, and 3 potions.

 =================================================================